microsoft/tyger/docs/guides/distributed-runs.md

 ## Worker discovery

-The job container only begins executing when all worker containers are up.The job can then discover the hostnames of the worker nodes with the environment variable `TYGER_WORKER_NODES`.
+The job container only begins executing when all worker containers are up.
+The job can then discover the hostnames of the worker nodes with the environment variable `TYGER_WORKER_NODES`.
 This will be a JSON array of strings.

 For each endpoint that the worker declares in the codespec, there is an environment variable named `TYGER_<ENDPOINT_NAME_UPPERCASE>_WORKER_ENDPOINT_ADDRESSES`, where `<ENDPOINT_NAME_UPPERCASE>` is the endpoint name in uppercase.
 The value is a JSON array of the strings in the form `hostname:port`.